XRPLF/xrpl-dev-portal/docs/references/http-websocket-apis/public-api-methods/ledger-methods/ledger_entry.md

 ## Response Format

-The response follows the [standard format](https://xrpl.org/docs/references/http-websocket-apis/api-conventions/response-formatting/), with a successful result containing the following fields:
+The response follows the [standard format][], with a successful result containing the following fields:

 | Field          | Type             | Description                              |
 |:---------------|:-----------------|:-----------------------------------------|